kamalrg/Molecule-vizualization/README.md

 the project is coded in python and all the dataset has been decoded from binary files

-Data vizualizaiton contains the vizualization part of the project model file contains the trained machine learning model to predict the energies of the molecule using the coordinates of the molecules
+Data vizualizaiton contains the vizualization part of the project model file contains the trained machine learning model to predict the energies of the molecule using the coordinates of the molecules text.xyz contains the molecules coordinates extracting from the files